 Christopher Treml, International Union of Operating Engineers, Washington, DC

-NCCCO has provision for 30 Commissioners, representing 10 broad industry groups.
-These groups make policy recommendations and oversee the activities of the main committees that report to the NCCCO Board of Directors and Commissioners.
+CCO has provision for 30 Commissioners, representing 10 broad industry groups.
+These groups make policy recommendations and oversee the activities of the main committees that report to the CCO Board of Directors and Commissioners.
 Commissioners are also entitled to nominate one Alternate.
 Current Commissioners and Alternates include:

 Tim Arkilander, Articulating Crane Council of N.A.

 Daniel Dickey, Cianbro Corp.

 David Doherty, Cianbro Corp.